slac-lcls/lute/docs/tutorial/new_task.md

   - `date`: The date of the experiment or the analysis.
   - `lute_version`: The version of the software you are running.
   - `task_timeout`: How long a `Task` can run before it is killed.
   - `work_dir`: The main working directory for LUTE.
 Files and the database are created relative to this directory.
+This is separate from the `run_directory` config option.
+LUTE will write files to the work directory by default; however, the `Task` itself is run from `run_directory` if it is specified.

 **Validators**
 Pydantic uses `validators` to determine whether a value for a specific field is appropriate.
 There are default validators for all the standard library types and the types specified within the pydantic package; however, it is straightforward to define custom ones as well.
 In the template code-snippet above we imported the `validator` decorator.
 To create our own validator we define a method (with any name) with the following prototype, and decorate it with the `validator` decorator: